 While managing tabs in Microsoft Edge is not exactly exciting, it becomes necessary if you have too many open tabs.
 Luckily, Edge comes with a wide range of tools and features that help you organize and manage your tabs efficiently to avoid clutter and ensure you can easily find what you’re looking for.
 Read this guide to find out everything you need to know about tab management in the new Chromium-based Microsoft Edge and learn how to maintain a clean, organized browsing environment.
 There’s quite a bit of ground to cover, so let’s get started:

-1. How to open new tabs in Microsoft Edge
+1. How to open new Microsoft Edge tabs

-If you want to open a new tab, click or tap the + button next to the last tab that is open in Microsoft Edge.
-You can also use the Ctrl + T keyboard shortcut.
+After you start the Microsoft Edge browser, there are several ways to open a new tab.
+The most intuitive way is to click or tap the + (plus) button next to the last open Microsoft Edge tab.
+You can also use the keyboard shortcut Ctrl + T for the same result.

 2. How to reopen tabs in Microsoft Edge

 Do you still need a tab you just closed?
 Don’t worry!
 Microsoft Edge lets you reopen the last closed tab.
 First, right-click or press-and-hold on either a tab or the toolbar to open a contextual menu.
 Then, click or tap on “Reopen closed tab.”

 Alternatively, you can also use the keyboard shortcut Ctrl + Shift +T to reopen a closed tab.
 Keep in mind that you can keep using this option to reopen several tabs you previously closed.

 3. How to select multiple Microsoft Edge tabs

 Not everyone knows this, but you can select multiple tabs in Microsoft Edge using Ctrl or Shift on your keyboard.
 This works just like selecting multiple files in Windows 10 with the same two keys.